Intercity Project | Flow Symposium

 Chicago, IL 60615

-At 3:00 I'll be performing Pour some sugar on me, an interactive piece that involves lots of baked goods, pink frosting, and sprinkles.
+At 3:00 I'll be performing Pour some sugar on me, an interactive work that involves frosted doughnuts, flour, and sticking my foot into a baked apple pie.
 Check out the link below for more details.

 PDF version of my ebook